What are Stirrups in RCC?

 - The stirrups are resisting the rods under compression or tensile force.

 The spacing of stirrups will be different based on the design for both column and beam.
-The minimum spacing is 100mm and the maximum is 250mm, based on the diameter and number of the rod.
+The minimum spacing is 100mm and the maximum is 250mm, based on the diameter and numbers of the rod.

 Types of Stirrups

-- Circular Stirrup
+- Circular Stirrups (Open Stirrup)

-- Helical Stirrup
+- Helical Stirrups (Open Stirrup)

-Single Leg Stirrups
+Single Legged Stirrups

 The circular stirrup is used when the column is a round shape.